openPMD/openPMD-visit-plugin/README.md

 ../src/svn_bin/build_visit --system-cmake --python --hdf5 --szip --zlib --no-visit --parallel --makeflags -j8 --no-pyside --console --arch x86_64
 ```

+Useful libraries for visit are built in `deps/visit`.
+You may have to define some path by hand in case of trouble.

 Copy the OpenPMD plugin in the VisIt database:

 ```